osulp/bepress-ojs-xslt/README.md

 Upcoming work:

-* generify the XSL for 3.1 (i.e. replace all OSU- and OLAQ-specific shortcuts)
 * add common/standard bepress fields to XSLT that were not part of OLAQ dataset and thus not included in original script
 * documentation/user guide/readme development
 * stretch goal = modify for more recent OJS releases